SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 Setup your development environment according to the description [here](/prerequisites/README.md).
 There is no need to install **Docker**.

 ### Run the application in your local environment
-To run the application locally you have two options: start it directly via Maven on the command line or within your IDE (Eclipse, IntelliJ).
+To run the application locally, you have two options: start it directly via Maven on the command line or within your IDE (Eclipse, IntelliJ).

 In both cases, your application will be deployed to an embedded Tomcat web server and is visible at the address `http://localhost:8080/api/v1/ads`.